Units for the Reinstatement of Order: Equipment

-The MAT have special equipment to suppress demonstrations.
-The main and most visible feature is the plexiglas shield.
-Attached at the arm by using a leather belt on the inside of the elbow and a grip on with the hand.
-The clubs are rubber and of two types, one short and a longer one, which has internal strings which allow it to stretch when lowered, while to retract when raised in order to cause more pain.
-Sometimes the baton is used upside down (i.e., holding the rubber part with hold-out).

-The helmet is heavy and has a special visor to protect the neck and face.
-In the back of the helmet there are stickers stuck with characteristic color and shape (red or yellow triangle, square, etc.) for each squad, in order to easily identify and regroup.
-The uniform is a military type, usually in khaki/green color, but sometimes also blue.
-The first years after their creation, the MAT used the simple uniform of the Greek police.
-The MAT do not bear their identification number, or any other personal identification, and are thus not identifiable.

-In recent years, the MAT have been equipped with stockings, plastic material and other components that protect the torso of the body (mainly shoulders and arms) from hits.
-Each man also bears his service weapon, gas masks (in a backpack hanging on the shoulder), a sufficient number of tear gas and flash-bangs, handcuffs.
+The MAT have special equipment to suppress demonstrations including shields, tear gas, helmets, stockings, plastic material and other components that protect the torso of the body (mainly shoulders and arms) from hits.
+Each man also bears his service weapon, gas masks, a sufficient number of tear gas and flash-bangs, handcuffs.
 Some of the squad members have a fire extinguisher.
 One or two in each squad have a special tear gas spray (known as "bellows") and do not carry a shield.
 When the platoon is on hold or perform custodial tasks, riot the MAT wear black berets instead of helmets.

 The commanding officer of each squad does not bear all of the above equipment (shield, protective body) to be able to move easily and quickly in the field and have full oversight of the development of the company.
 Instead the officer has a radio and is in constant contact with the headquarters in the Police Department.